barkerest/IntelligentData/README.md

   Define entities with 64-bit version tracking properties just by implementing the interface.
   The context takes care of updating the property on save and tracking the original value for concurrency checking.
+* __Intelligent Entities__
+  Entities tied to a DB context allow the entity reference to accomplish many data management tasks.
+  For instance, the entity can be saved or deleted directly without interfacing with the DB context.
+  The entity also has access to the DB context for custom lazy loading.
+* __GetSqlString and TryGetSqlString__
+  Allows the retrieval of SQL text from a Queryable object.
+In terms of functionality, this is more of an aesthetic extension.
+However, this makes it possible to create bulk actions against the database by having the SQL in an easy to use format.
+It also makes it possible to double check other functionality as it is added to the library.

 ## Usage